RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-12-homebrew-fundamentals.markdown

 $ brew install imagemagick
 ```

-Installing `imagemagick` before Homebrew was long and arduous.
-With Homebrew, the installation and compilation steps will still take some time.
+Before Homebrew, installing `imagemagick` was long and arduous.
+With Homebrew, the installation and compilation steps still take awhile.
 But dependencies are resolved by Homebrew, and little user interaction is required after the first step.

 ###Maintaining Homebrew
 Developers from around the world contribute to Homebrew, so the tool gets improved often.
 To check the health of your Homebrew installation, use `brew doctor`.